icaros-usc/pyribs/README.md

 ![The RIBS framework](readme_assets/ribs.png)

+## Paper

+Two years after the initial release of pyribs, we released a paper which elaborates on the RIBS framework and the design decisions behind pyribs.
+For more information on this paper, see [here](https://pyribs.org/paper).

 ## Citation

 If you use pyribs in your research, please cite it as follows.
 Note that you